bbdsoftware/metis-cluster-bootstraps/docs/README.md

 # Repo Structure

-This repository is structured into folders containing helm charts.
-Each chart is a collection of argo [application crd](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) definitions that related to the installation of toolsets and workloads
+There are two folders each containing helm charts used for installing various argocd CRDs

 ##charts-modules
 These are a collection  of Helm  Charts organised as  "modules".
-Each chart module is a collection of argo applications. argocd config and namespaces config for various related addons , operator and kubernetes worklaods.
+Each chart module is a collection of argo applications, ArgoCD config and namespaces config for various related addons , operator and kubernetes worklaods.

 see [Chart Modules](charts/modules/main.md)